alessandrobigiotti/ModifyImage_with_OpenCL/README.md

 * initKernel.c: Contains a function to create the kernels
 * setKernel.c: Contains a function to set the Kernels parameters
-* setOpenCLAmbient.c: Contains a function to set the Platform, Device, Context... for OpenCL
+* setOpenCLAmbient.c: Contains a function to set the Platform, Device, Context... for OpenCL Other files:
+* Info.c: A Program to show some informations about GPU Devices
+* Image: A folder to save the output images

+## Compile and Run Info.c
+Open the Terminal, move to the folder where is the program and type:
+* $ _gcc -std=c99 -I /usr/include/CL -L /usr/lib/x86_64-linux-gnu/libOpenCL.so Info.c -o Info -lOpenCL_
+* $ _optirun ./Info_

 ## Compile and Run the Program
 Open the Terminal, move to the folder where is the program and type: